paritytech/substrate/bin/utils/subkey/SECURITY.md

 ☠️ If someone is asking for your **secret** phrase or **secret** seed, you can be **SURE** they are attempting to steal your funds.

-✅ It is however fine to share your **SS58 Address** as this a public information that is needed by anyone who you like to make a transfer to your account they will only need your **Public Address**.
+✅ It is however fine to share your **SS58 Address** as this is meant to be public information and is needed by anyone you want to be able to make transfer to or otherwise interact with your account.
+They will only ever need your **Public Address**.

 ⚠️ While using the same key on multiple networks is possible, it is usually **not** recommended unless you have good motivations for doing so and understand the associated risks and drawbacks.